 5) What happens to my application after I have submitted it?

-The MAHSE Research and Innovation Project Funding Panel will then meet to decide which applications will receive funding and the Panel’s decision is final.
+The MAHSE Research and Innovation Project Funding Panel will then decide which applications will receive funding and the Panel’s decision is final.

 Principal applicants will receive an email informing them of the final decision along with any feedback from the scoring process.
 The principal applicant can then circulate the decision and feedback to the co-applicants.